 In September 2019, we announced the sale of our IntelliFlash business and our strategic intention to exit Storage Systems, which consists of IntelliFlash and ActiveScale.
 These actions will allow us to redirect investments to other higher value priorities.
 In November 2019, the Company completed its sale of IntelliFlash for a price of \$28 million, to be collected over the next three years.
-The sale of our IntelliFlash business included an immaterial amount of inventory, other tangible and intangible assets, and goodwill and resulted in a gain of approximately \$17 million recorded in Employee termination, asset impairment, and other charges in the Condensed Consolidated Statements of Operations for both the three and six months ended January 3, 2020.
-Additionally, in February 2020, we entered into an agreement for the sale of ActiveScale.
+The sale of our IntelliFlash business included an immaterial amount of inventory, other tangible and intangible assets, and goodwill and resulted in a gain of approximately \$17 million recorded in Employee termination, asset impairment, and other charges in the Condensed Consolidated Statements of Operations for both the three and nine months ended January 3, 2020.
+Additionally, in March 2020, we completed the sale of ActiveScale.
 The net assets sold and the proceeds from the sale of ActiveScale were not material.